tonethar/IGME-430-Fall-2020/weekly/week-6.md

 - Start code: https://github.com/IGM-RichMedia-at-RIT/Nodemon-Babel-Class-Example (also linked in Week 5 of myCourses)
 - There is a YouTube Video walkthrough of this demo linked in "Week 5 Videos" in myCourses
-- There is also a PDF in "Week 5" in myCourses
+- See the "NodemonBabel" PDF Guide in "Week 5" in myCourses
 - The completed version of this demo is in myCourses (in Week 5 content section, under "DONE FILES")

 1. `npm install --save-dev nodemon @babel/core @babel/preset-env @babel/cli`